remp2020/remp2020.github.io/index.md

 31-Mar-2022: Since CRM v1.0 and REMP tools v0.32 we've dropped support for MySQL 5.7.
 It's possible the CRM will work for you after this date, but you might encounter compatibility issues though.

+### 19-Dec-2022: CRM hotfix for Admin, Application, REMP Mailer and Salesfunnel modules

+Release is addressing changes in the `nette/di` package since version `3.1`.
+If you updated your project, you could see some deprecations that were fixed in this release.

 ### 30-Nov-2022: CRM hotfix for subscriptions, segment and salesfunnel modules (2.1.1)

-- Fix bug preventing saving form when editing existing subscription type/segment/sales-funnel in administration.
+Release is fixing bug preventing saving form when editing existing subscription type/segment/sales-funnel in administration.

 ### 25-Nov-2022: CRM release (2.1)